Combined effective field theory interpretation of Higgs boson, electroweak vector boson, top quark, and multi-jet measurements: Abstract

 \section{Abstract}

 { Constraints on Wilson coefficients (WCs) corresponding to dimension-6 operators of the standard model effective field theory (SMEFT) are determined from a simultaneous fit to seven sets of CMS measurements probing Higgs boson, electroweak vector boson, top quark, and multijet production.
-Measurements of electroweak precision observables at LEP and SLC are also included and provide complementary constraints to those from the CMS experiment.
+Measurements of electroweak precision observables are also included and provide complementary constraints to those from the CMS experiment.
 The CMS measurements, using LHC proton-proton collision data at $\sqrt{s}=13\TeV$, corresponding to integrated luminosities of 36.3 or 138\fbinv, are chosen to provide sensitivity to a broad set of operators, for which consistent SMEFT predictions can be derived.
 These are primarily measurements of differential cross sections which are parameterized as functions of the WCs.
-Measurements targeting \ttX production directly incorporate the SMEFT effects through event weights that are applied to the simulated signal samples, which enables detector-level predictions.
-Individual constraints on 64 WCs, and constraints on 42 linear combinations of WCs, are obtained. }
+In measurements targeting \ttX production, SMEFT effects are modelled at the detector level.
+Individual constraints on 64 WCs, and constraints on 43 linear combinations of WCs, are obtained. }

 { pdfauthor={CMS Collaboration}, pdftitle={Combined effective field theory interpretation of Higgs boson, electroweak vector boson, top quark, and multi-jet measurements}, pdfsubject={CMS}, pdfkeywords={CMS, EFT, Higgs boson, Standard Model, Top}}